Edgenesis/shifu/docs/design/deviceshifu/design-deviceShifu-lwm2m.md

 ap <-->|restful API| http
 ap <-->|restful API| http1
-lws <-->|lwM2M| d
+lws <-->|LwM2M| d
-lws1 <-->|lwM2M| d1
+lws1 <-->|LwM2M| d1
 ```

 The `deviceShifu-LwM2M` will represent each LwM2M object as an instruction that can be accessed through a RESTful API.
 The API will use the POST method for write operations and the GET method for read operations.
 The supported data formats for LwM2M v1.0 are TLV, JSON, Plain text, and Opaque.

 deviceShifu-LwM2M's LwM2M server will handle Register, Update, De-register, Read, Write, Observe and Notify.
+And maintain the device info in the memory cache.

-For each deviceshifu lwM2M should expose a UDP port for LwM2M communication.
+For each deviceshifu LwM2M should expose a UDP port for LwM2M communication.

 deviceShifu-LwM2M support two kind of mode normal and observe mode.
 - normal mode: just like the other deviceshifu, when call the instruction, deviceShifu will send Read or Write Request to deviceShifu and return response
 - observe mode: this mode will set the min and max notify time, then device will notify data when data changed or timeout. deviceShifu will record data, and return the data store in the memory cache when call the instruction. and this kind of mode also support read and write operation.

 deviceShifu will host a LwM2M server and listen on udp 3683(LwM2M default port) and http server(deviceshifu) on 8080.

-the LwM2M server will handle register, update, de-register request from device and maintain the device info in the memory cache.

 if the Object is in observe mode, LwM2M server also need to handle the notify request from device and update the data in the memory cache.